The Cognitive Atlas

 from nimare import annotate, extract

-from nimare.dataset import Dataset
+from nimare.nimads import Studyset

 from nimare.utils import get_resource_path

-Load dataset with abstracts
+Load Studyset with abstracts

 Download Cognitive Atlas